Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does This Breed Get Along With Other Pets?

-The Don Sphynx does get along with other pets but may not always be friendly with other cats.
-They can do well in a multi-pet household, especially if they entered into it as a kitten.
+The Don Sphynx gets along with other pets but may not always be friendly with other cats.
+They can do well in a multi-pet household, especially if they entered it as kittens.

 Donskoy cat tri color